-NYU Grossman School of Medicine has created Health Care by the Numbers, a flexible, technology-enabled curriculum to train medical students in using big data—extremely large and complex data sets—to improve care coordination and quality.
+NYU Grossman School of Medicine created Health Care by the Numbers, a flexible, technology-enabled curriculum designed to train medical students in using big data—extremely large and complex data sets—to improve care coordination and quality.
 Principal investigator Marc M. Triola, MD, launched the initiative in 2013 with a grant from the American Medical Association.

 An online portal based on students’ experiences allows for self-directed learning.

 Health Care by the Numbers aimed to provide the tools and skills medical students need to care for individuals and entire populations.